Opinion | When it comes to mistreatment of workers, Biden fails his own test

 What will that entail?
 According to Politico, he’ll be required to hold more collaborative meetings with subordinates, such as “brown bag sessions.”
 The White House is also requiring more workplace training for all staff.

-So rather than be fired on the spot, no ifs ands or buts, Lander will have to hold brown bag sessions with subordinates?
+So rather than be fired on the spot, no ifs, ands or buts, Lander will have to hold brown bag sessions with subordinates?
 And other people will have to be trained on workplace policy?

 What kind of message does that send?